Transportability without positivity: a synthesis of statistical and simulation modeling: Potential Solutions

-Here, $\beta$ is conditional on $V_i$.
-As suggested by the Table 2 Fallacy and shown in application \cite{westreich_table_2013, bandoli_revisiting_2018, williamson_factors_2020, westreich_comment_2021, keller_rates_2018}, the direction of conditional coefficients can be counterintuitive.
-Additionally, the best available external information for simulation models are often marginal parameters \cite{murray_comparison_2017, murray_challenges_2020}.
-Therefore, properly specifying $\beta$ for the synthesis g-computation estimator may be challenging.
-To avoid simulation model parameters being conditional on $V$, we propose an IPW estimator.
+Note that this model assumes no three-way interactions (i.e., $\beta_2 a W_i V_i$ is excluded), which may be reasonable to assume in applications \cite{seamans_general_2021}.
+One challenge to application of this estimator is that the direction of conditional coefficients, like $\beta$, can be counter-intuitive, as shown by the Table 2 Fallacy \cite{westreich_table_2013, bandoli_revisiting_2018, williamson_factors_2020, westreich_comment_2021, keller_rates_2018}.
+This concern is compounded by the best available external information for simulation models often being marginal parameters \cite{murray_comparison_2017, murray_challenges_2020}.
+Therefore, specifying $\beta$ for the synthesis g-computation estimator may be difficult.